kancharlavamshi/Creating-a-Personalized-Chatbot-Fine-Tuning-DialoGPT-on-Telugu-English-Conversations/README.md

 This project demonstrates the development of a custom chatbot capable of engaging in personalized conversations in a hybrid language style—Telugu written in English.
 Using Microsoft’s DialoGPT as the foundation, we fine-tune the model on a handcrafted dataset to create a chatbot that delivers context-aware, natural, and meaningful interactions.

+✨✨ The detailed description of this project has been posted on Medium blogs; [please take a look](https://medium.com/@vamshi.kancharla461/training-a-custom-chatbot-on-whatsapp-data-and-deploying-with-streamlit-9fcb5997a054)

 ## 2. Data Collection & Preprocessing
 The success of any conversational AI lies in the quality of its dataset.
 For this project:
   Manual Dataset Creation: